openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/achieving-no-downtime-versioned-service-updates.md

 have a set of code and scripts that look at the version of the database and then make the incremental changes to migrate the schema between from the old to the new version.
-All migrations are automated and rolled out via the Release Management service in VSTS.
+All migrations are automated and rolled out via the Release Management service in Azure DevOps.

 We also need to update the web UI without disrupting users.
 When we upgrade the Javascript files, style sheets or images, we don’t want a